Business and Society Program

 Intrapreneurs can be found in many companies -- large and small, and across industries.
 We believe that these innovators have the potential to develop the ideas and approaches that will help their own companies, and the business community as a whole, live up to its full potential as a vehicle for positive social change.
 But realizing their potential requires investment and nurturing.
 By identifying these First Movers, offering them the skills to be as effective as possible, connecting them with others to fuel their passion and courage, and learning from their experiences, we will generate a critical mass of business leaders who, over the longer term, will help companies integrate social value, along with financial value, as core strategic priorities.

-April 29, - May 2, 2014: Fellows convene in New York for the third seminar to complete the official phase of the Fellowship and join Global Network of First Mover Fellowship graduates.
+April 25-28, 2017: Fellows convene in New York for the third seminar to complete the official phase of the Fellowship and join the global network of First Mover Fellowship graduates.